 Arte Povera, which refers to an art movement that uses simple materials, is represented by key works by Jannis Kounnelis, Reiner Ruthenbeck or Gilberto Zorio.
 American Minimal Art on the other side embodies the perfection of geometrical and often cubic forms, which were interpreted as a vital return to the original values of art.
 On display are pioneers of this movement like Donald Judd, Sol LeWitt, Frank Stella and Richard Artschwager.

 The exhibition also presents sculptures that visualise a playful joy of mechanics and movement and seem to invite participation.
-These include the model of Duisburg Fountain by Jean Tinguely and Niki de Saint Phalle, a rotating Henry Moore bronze, a musical sculpture by Joe Jones or a rocking horse by media pioneer Nam June Paik.
 The popular room “Réserve des enfants de Duisburg” (1993) by Christian Boltanski is also accessible again: an archive of favourite objects of children in Duisburg.